jinjiaKarl/CS-E4160/dns/README.md

 ```

+4.2 Create a slave server for .insec

-4.2 Explain the changes you made
+Explain the changes you made
 ```
 1. add zone definition in named.conf in slave node ns2.
 2. on the master server n1, add an entry (A, PTR and NS -records) for the slave server ns2.
 3. increase the serial number for the zone on the master server n1.
 3. rndc reload insec on the master server n1.